siddhantvirus/WindowsTerminal/README.md

 # WindowsTerminal
-My personal profile settings is use for Windows Terminal Preview
+My personal profile settings I use with Windows Terminal Preview

 I've added the following shortcuts currently supported by Windows Terminal Preview , which make using a command line much easier.